Permanent Stoma or J-Pouch - Seeking Advice and Experiences

 Axl

-I had the whole J pouch thing but it was a disaster for me, pouchitis, cuffitis, urgency.
-Apparently it works for some but not for me so I made the tough decision to go back to the ileo but it was the best thing for me.
-I had to try the pouch so I didn't die wondering if it may have worked, but was a train wreck, surgeon told me 50,% fail and I have my doubts about the quality of life about the other fifty % that don't fail but as I say it seems to work for some.
+I had the whole J-pouch thing, but it was a disaster for me: pouchitis, cuffitis, urgency.
+Apparently, it works for some but not for me, so I made the tough decision to go back to the ileo, but it was the best thing for me.
+I had to try the pouch so I didn't die wondering if it may have worked, but it was a train wreck.
+The surgeon told me 50% fail, and I have my doubts about the quality of life for the other fifty percent that don't fail, but as I say, it seems to work for some.
 Do your research as best you can.

 Wish you well.